CDCgov/RST/README.md

 To install the RST package, a few dependent packages are needed first.
 RST depends on the following:

 ##### Packages
-- [Rcpp](https://cran.r-project.org/package=Rcpp): The most important package for RST.
-RST relies heavily on C++ code for efficiency.
-Rcpp is a package that allows integration of C++ code into R.
+- [Rcpp](https://cran.r-project.org/package=Rcpp): Rcpp is a package that allows integration of C++ code into R.
 - [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo): This is an addon for Rcpp that facilitates matrix and array manipulation.
-- [RcppDist](https://cran.r-project.org/package=RcppDist): This is an addon for Rcpp that allows the use of specialized distributions.
+- [RcppDist](https://cran.r-project.org/package=RcppDist): This is an addon for Rcpp that allows the generation of values for specialized distributions.
 - [abind](https://cran.r-project.org/package=abind): A package designed to combine multidimensional arrays.
 Necessary for the concatenation of large arrays when gathering samples.
 - [knitr](https://cran.r-project.org/package=knitr): Allows for creation of package vignettes.
 ##### Programs